 You can go to the Sites tab to view all of the sites in your account.
-If you have a lot of sites, you can add labels to help you keep track of them.
+If you have a lot of sites, you can add labels to help you to keep track of them.
 Then, you can click on a specific site to open its dashboard, which is probably where you’ll spend a lot of your time.

 The individual site dashboard is where you can view all of the key details for your site, access backups and staging, access other key tools, and so on.
 It looks like this:

-For example, if you go to the Backups tab, you can see a list of all your site’s backups and take a manual backup if needed.
+For example, if you go to the Backups tab, you can see a list of all of your site’s backups and take a manual backup if needed.
 You can also quickly restore any backup to the live or staging version of your site:

 Speaking of staging sites, you can easily create a staging environment with just a few clicks.
 You’ll then get a duplicate copy of the site dashboard for your staging environment:

-The one difference is that you’ll get an option to push/pull your site between the live and staging environments.
+The one difference is you’ll get an option to push/pull your site between the live and staging environments.
 Staging deployments used to be a weak point of Kinsta because your only option was to completely overwrite the live version of your site with the staging version.
 However, Kinsta are about to release the ability to selectively push/pull content between live and staging, which will give you a lot more flexibility.
-This feature isn’t live when I’m writing this comparison so I haven’t been able to test it, but Kinsta’s COO said that it’s very close as of September 30, 2021:
+This feature isn’t live as I’m writing this comparison so I haven’t been able to test it, but Kinsta’s COO has said it’s very close as of September 30, 2021:

-If you need to give other people access to your MyKinsta dashboard, Kinsta also let you create other users with varying levels of permissions and you also get a detailed activity log to keep track of everything that’s happening in your account:
+If you need to give other people access to your MyKinsta dashboard, Kinsta also let you create other users with varying levels of permissions, and you also get a detailed activity log to keep track of everything that’s happening in your account: